 This website has a beautiful design with a playful feel to it.
 Both the typeface used for the logo as well as the product placement of the notebooks in this particular stylized product photo demonstrate the quirky personality of the brand.
 Note the call-to-action cleverly placed overtop the open notebook to make it look like it’s written inside it.
 Also, consider how they’ve made use of the bright pop of their red brand color to both frame the call-to-action and draw the eye up to the logo.

 The website for Death Wish Coffee Co. embodies the company’s spirit.
 The website claims that their brand of coffee is the strongest in the world due to its unique blend and roasting technique, while also being smooth to taste.
 The web design is robust and uses colors like red, large bold letters, and imagery that is consistent with the brand name and logo.
 Due to the product being one of the focal points of the entire business, the homepage opens to a large image of it with an option to buy/subscribe to it.
 There is no lag in getting to the product page, which makes this a very “in-your-face” approach, but it suits the brand very much and definitely works for them.
 Additionally, the black, white & red color scheme is classic and complements the product packaging theme as well.

 Di Bruno Bros website opens to large scale images of some mouthwatering spreads, cheese, and bread that rotate through a carousel.
-The presentation in the pictures are impeccable and add to the rustic feel of the brand and its website.
+The presentation in the pictures is impeccable and adds to the rustic feel of the brand and its website.
 The background of the banner almost looks like a chalkboard and adds to the charm.
 The basic linear navigation and use of subdued colors in the website theme ensures that the product photos do all the talking like they rightfully should.